NangurdeAnil1997/hello_world/README.md

 first repository
 hello evryone !
 I am Anil from Aurangabad
-And I am willing to learn new tchanicle stuff
+And I am willing to learn new techanicle stuff